 Please keep in mind that while Ivacy may have shown relatively fast speeds for us (if we don’t mind the upload inconsistencies), your experience may prove otherwise due to another location and ISP.

 It probably does – Ivacy VPN has apps for Windows, macOS, Linux, Android, iOS, Android TV, and Fire TV along with Edge, Chrome, and Firefox browser extensions.
-Also, there are detailed guides on the website how to configure Ivacy for other supported platforms, such as Linux, smart TVs, FireStick, game consoles, or routers.
+Also, there are detailed guides on the website for configuring Ivacy on other supported platforms, such as smart TVs, game consoles, or routers.
 You’re allowed to use 10 different devices simultaneously with one Ivacy account.

 After using the service for a while, I can say that Ivacy VPN is ideal both for beginners and intermediate VPN users.
 Only those with years of experience might want an app with more freedom and more options for customization.

 The difference between the Windows and macOS versions of the Ivacy client is the number of options and features, which make the latter app less secure.
 Mac users will find the protocol selection, the kill switch, multiport, and split tunneling absent from the Settings menu.
 If that wasn’t enough, the protocol for macOS is the less secure L2TP.